Architecture¶

 LLMVerifier -- sends a per-check prompt from

-benchmark/configs/verifier_prompts/ to the reference model with K-repetition
+the check file's embedded prompt: to the reference model with K-repetition

 CorpusVerifier -- extract-then-verify pattern for factual claims.
 Extracts assertions from the transcript, then checks each against a reference corpus.
 Used for checks like benefit-eligibility overclaims.